Ajdev11/Cloudedge-AssetModules/README.md

 ## The DLCMA application is an ongoing App built with Php, JavaScript, jquery and mysql(DB).
 This README provides codes to a asset feature added to the main application.
 This README will guide you through the asset modules processes of the application.

- this repository to your local machine using the following
+ repository to your local machine using the following
 //github.com/ajdev11/chatApp.git`
 your web server to point to the cloned repository's directory.
 - Create a new MySQL database for the chat application.